3. Sections¶

 Some sections occur in interrelated groups.
 For example, an out-of-line definition of an inline function might require, in addition to the section containing its executable instructions, a read-only data section containing literals referenced, one or more debugging information sections and other informational sections.
 Furthermore, there may be internal references among these sections that would not make sense if one of the sections were removed or replaced by a duplicate from another object.
 Therefore, such groups must be included or omitted from the linked object as a unit.
 A section cannot be a member of more than one group.

-A section of type SHT_GROUP
+A section of type SHT_GROUP defines such a grouping

 of sections.
 The name of a symbol from one of the containing